Author: Rîon-Jensen Brown

 Clearly not with my mum!
 I like to budget mainly because I am always saving for something; Pokémon Cards, Lego constructions (so I still love Lego, don’t judge me!), food treats and most recently my biggest purchase to date, my iPad Pro which seemed to take me a lifetime to save for.

 My mum is always compiling some kind of excel sheet to budget on, so I have been lucky to have the mind-set of budgeting and saving when I can.
 I look forward to Christmas and birthdays especially, because that’s when I receive the most money, giving me time to put some aside to save as well as spend of course but with a budget, although my mum would say I’ve already spend most of it in my head before I receive it – surely that’s not a bad thing!

-I love my new contactless bank card because I can check my account online
+I love my new contactless pre-paid debit card because I can check my account online

 check how much savings I have, spend when I need to and most importantly, not have to carry too much cash on the street because I can tap/swipe my card if and when I need it.

 My mum likes to keep track of my spending too because she gets text alerts if I have used the card, but can also add money to my account in emergencies.
 I’m 12, so I am in the prime of doing chores!

 This isn’t so bad when each chore is worth money, so as long as I show that I have done my chores, it gets a great big tick on my account which then pays money to me (it does actually keep me motivated to complete my chores every week).
 I prefer having a card because I can keep track of everything that I have spent or need to save which I couldn’t do as easily before (well I could on grubby handwritten bits of paper) which will help me when I’m a grown up.

 So in the words of the poem, Jack be nimbl (see what I did there!), Jack be quick, Jack jump over the candlestick :o)